 Rehabilitation Failure Criteria

-After 12 months, if incontinence persists despite well-conducted rehabilitation, surgical solution can be considered.
-Criteria include: daily leaks exceeding 200ml, need for more than 2 daily protections, major quality of life impact, conservative treatment failure (rehabilitation, medications).
+After 12 months, if incontinence persists despite well-conducted rehabilitation, a surgical solution may be appropriate.
+Typical criteria include: daily leaks exceeding 200 ml, a need for more than 2 changes per day, a major impact on quality of life, and failure of conservative treatment including both rehabilitation and medications.

-Decision is shared between patient and urologist, weighing benefit/risk of each option.
+The decision is always shared between the patient and his urologist, carefully weighing the risks and benefits of each option.

 Available Surgical Options